motaharinia/springboot-grpcstartereureka/README.md

 ### Config Server Security:
 The Spring Cloud Config Server (lets say SCCS from here onwards) support basic authentication out of the box

+### Spring Cloud Zuul:
+Zuul is an edge service that allows us to route incoming HTTP requests into multiple backend microservices.
+For one thing, this is important for providing a unified API for consumers of our backend resources.
+Basically, Zuul allows us to unify all of our services by sitting in front of them and acting as a proxy.
+It receives all requests and routes them to the correct service.
+To an external application, our API appears as a unified API surface area.

 ### Spring Boot and gRPC Starter?
 Auto-configures and runs the embedded gRPC server with @GRpcService-enabled beans as part of spring-boot application.